Item 30: Write more than unit tests

 .

-These programs only have access to the public API of your crate, and are intended to illustrate the use of your API as a
+These programs have access to only the public API of your crate and are intended to illustrate the use of your API as a

 whole.
 Examples are not specifically designated as test code (no #[test]